 It’s Not For Every House

 Just as not every house looks good with a clay tile roof, and not every house can pull off the metal roof look, a cedar roof isn’t right for every house.
-Some styles of house look absolutely amazing with shake roofs, while others simply don’t look right.
+Some styles of the house look absolutely amazing with shake roofs, while others simply don’t look right.
 (HOA restrictions also have to be considered.)
 But on the right house, it’s the perfect decision!

 The Initial Cost